-Is the Neighbourhood Area within 10km of any of the individual sites that make up the Wye Valley Woodlands Site?
-Wye Valley Woodlands are 29.5km away from the Neighbourhood Area -- -- --
+Is the Neighbourhood Area within 10km of any c the individual sites that make up the Wye Valley Woodlands Site?

 HRA Conclusion:

 The assessment above highlights that no European Sites will need to be taken into account in the future Neighbourhood Development Plan for the Bosbury & Catley Neighbourhood Area and a Full HRA Screening will not be required.